Hugbod1/TicTacToe/docs/Administration_manual_hugbod.md

 ```
 Enter version >
 ```
-(To find out what releases are available right now click on this [link](https://www.dropbox.com/sh/8rknsxvnt42uys9/AABxODLvPEUaNIil0OE3UsHZa/TicTacToe-0.70/TicTacToe-standalone.jar?dl=0).)
+(To find out what releases are available right now click on this [link](https://www.dropbox.com/sh/8rknsxvnt42uys9/AADE8jwp3OeIsrqxbmH44PB7a?dl=0).)

-You have deployed the game and it is now available [here](https://www.dropbox.com/sh/8rknsxvnt42uys9/AABxODLvPEUaNIil0OE3UsHZa/TicTacToe-0.70/TicTacToe-standalone.jar?dl=0)!
+You have deployed the game and it is now available [here](https://www.dropbox.com/sh/8rknsxvnt42uys9/AADE8jwp3OeIsrqxbmH44PB7a?dl=0)!

 ---
-*Copyright Â© 2015 - HugboÃ° Development*
+*Copyright © 2015 - Hugboð Development*